newrelic/helm-charts/charts/synthetics-job-manager/README.md

     cpu: 0.75
     memory: 1.0Gi
 ```

-The default set of resources assignmed to the **node-api runtime** is shown below:
+The default set of resources assigned to the **node-api runtime** is shown below:

 ```yaml
 resources:
   requests: